 Basically, it’s a DIY restaurant meal delivery service.

-While it’s more expensive than doing buying groceries, it could offer some savings if you’re having takeout most nights.
+Although it’s more expensive than buying groceries, it could offer some savings if you’re eating takeout most nights.
 And it will definitely save you time running to the store.

-Pricing for either service starts at about $11 per plate.
-Both services offer diet-friendly menus and the ability to swap meals that aren’t to your taste.
+Pricing for these services start at about $9 per plate.
+The services offer diet-friendly menus and the ability to swap meals that aren’t to your taste.
 See their websites for full details.

 The Outdoor Adventurer